Lama-AlFaraj/CONTENT-TAGGING-COMPETENCY-MAPPING-Team-6-/README.md

 The remaining work is primarily finalization rather than another model-development cycle:

 1. Confirm whether the AI Hub integration has been completed.
-2. Finalize the Infrastructure_Benchmark/report CSV.
-3. Finalize the README and project documentation.
+2. Finalize the README and project documentation.
-4. Prepare the final presentation and demonstration.
+3. Prepare the final presentation and demonstration.

 The final evaluated model remains **V8.4**.
 No additional model version is currently required for the completed benchmark.